daybrush/guides/packages/vue-guides/README.md

 ## 👏 Contributing

-If you have any questions or requests or want to contribute to `vud-guides` or other packages, please write the [issue](https://github.com/daybrush/guides/issues) or give me a Pull Request freely.
+If you have any questions or requests or want to contribute to `vue-guides` or other packages, please write the [issue](https://github.com/daybrush/guides/issues) or give me a Pull Request freely.

 ## 🐞 Bug Report